Ernest Hemingway once observed of writers,

 In today’s post, I’m sharing eight ways you can become a better writer in the New Year.

-These are the same steps I followed in 2019 and that I plan to implement again in 2020.
+These are the same steps I followed in 2019 and 2020 and that I plan to implement again in 2021.

 Let’s dive in.

 Writing craft books are a fantastic way to learn story structure, copywriting techniques, and editing strategies.

 They help you sharpen your writing and storytelling skills so you can more effectively express yourself in words and spread your ideas.

 I put together a list of my twelve favorite writing craft books in this post.
 The list includes books on nonfiction, copywriting, and fiction because I love to improve my writing skills in all three areas.
 There’s a book for you no matter if you’re writing a blog post, a sales page, a memoir, a novel, or a short story.

 This past year, I created a Google Doc where I collected quotes from each writing craft book I read.
 Above each quote, I typed in bold a heading for what the quote was about: for example, “rules for writing headlines”.
 That way once I finished the book, I could still go back and review the material and have the techniques at my fingertips.

 I try to find at least one takeaway in each chapter that I can implement right away in my writing.